PickNikRobotics/moveit_pro_training_ws/doc/04_custom_behaviors.md

 In this example, we will create a Behavior that accepts a pose and offsets its position based on some inputs.

 - In the `Objective Builder` tab, select `+ Behavior` button.
-- Select `SyncActionNode` as the node type.
+- Name the package `offset_pose` and select `SyncActionNode` as the node type.
+- Navigate to your user workspace and notice the `offset_pose` package created in the `src` folder.
+  This creates a Behavior class named `OffsetPose`.
+  The header file for your Behaviors should be located `offset_pose/include/offset_pose/offset_pose.hpp`, and the corresponding source file should be at `offset_pose/src/offset_pose.cpp`.
-- Next, navigate to the location given and edit the file.
+- Go to the source file and start implementing the necessary methods.
 - Implement `providedPorts()`:
   ```cpp
   BT::PortsList OffsetPose::providedPorts()